kevinjanbarluado/taskmanager-react-firestore/README.md

 # Install dependencies in both server and client directories (see package.json to see scripts)
 npm run install

-# One done, duplicate service-account-key.json.example to service-account-key.json
+# Once done, duplicate service-account-key.json.example to service-account-key.json
 cp server/config/service-account-key.json.example server/config/service-account-key.json

 # Follow the instruction below how to get the service account key, and overwrite 'server/config/service-account-key.json' file